go-gorm/dbresolver/README.md

 }, "orders", &Product{}, "secondary"))
 ```

-### Transaction

-When using transaction, DBResolver will use the transaction and won't switch to sources/replicas

 ### Automatic connection switching

-DBResolver will automatically switch connection based on the working table/struct
+DBResolver will automatically switch connections based on the working table/struct

 For RAW SQL, DBResolver will extract the table name from the SQL to match the resolver, and will use `sources` unless the SQL begins with `SELECT`, for example: